Lexington Winter Invitational

 I won’t be mad if:

-- You ask questions/postround- it's important for learning.
+- You ask questions/postround- it's important for learning as long as you're being genuine.

-- You use flex prep AKA asking CX questions during your prep.
+- You use flex prep AKA ask CX questions during your prep.

 Devanshi Bhangle Paradigm